Elementary Student Enrollment

 This form must be resubmitted each school year.
 For more information, see the district’s Information & Guidelines.

-The Opt Out form is available in the school office or at www.mpsaz.org/optout.
+The Opt Out form is available at www.mpsaz.org/optout.
 Please also share your opt out selections with your child’s teacher.

 Student Handbooks and Behavior Guidelines